groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-qr-code-signature/_index.md

         QrCodeSignature qrCodeSignature = signatures[0];
 ```

-This simple check ensures we only proceed if there's at least one QR code signature in the document.
-In this example, we're targeting the first QR code found, but you could easily modify this to handle multiple signatures if needed.
+This validation step prevents errors and gives you a chance to handle documents that might not contain any QR codes.
+In this example, we're targeting the first QR code found, but you could easily modify this logic to:
+- Delete all QR codes at once
+- Delete specific QR codes based on their content
+- Present options to the user for which signatures to remove

+**Pro Tip**: Consider logging the number of signatures found – it's useful for debugging and monitoring your document processing workflows.

-## Step 4: Removing the QR Code From Your Document
+## Step 4: The Main Event - Removing the QR Code

-Now for the main event – actually deleting the QR code:
+Here's where the magic happens – actually deleting the QR code from your document:

 ```csharp
         // Delete the QR code signature from the document.